 - The day before we will re-confirm exact meeting time and location.

-- For formal weddings our officiant Team members will plan to be on site at least 30 minutes before the scheduled ceremony time.
+- For formal weddings our officiant Team members will plan to be on site about 30 minutes before the ceremony.

 - Please note: Our practice is to focus on ceremonies within the next 30 days on the calendar with the exception of events for which we are the coordinators.
 If you have any questions about your ceremony we ask that you hold them until we are within that 30 day window and address them all at once.
 Obviously, if you have something that you need us to address that is urgent and time sensitive then of course please feel free to contact us accordingly.